RAG app with Postgres and pgvector

 rag.py

 As the name suggests, this script contains the essential RAG logic necessary for the main functionality of this application.
-Let’s look at it closer.
+Let’s take a closer look.

 You are a friendly documentation search bot.